andychisholm/nel/docs/index.md

     - for offline, batch document linking
     - hosting an entity linking server
     - processing of evaluation corpora and training documents
-    - building linking models over large datasets
+    - constructing linking models over large datasets
 - from python
     - for online document linking
     - model inspection and corpus analysis